oscar-system/Oscar.jl/experimental/IntersectionTheory/docs/src/AbstractVarietyMaps.md

 hom(X::AbstractVariety, Y::AbstractVariety, fˣ::Vector, fₓ = nothing; inclusion::Bool = false, symbol::String = "x")
 ```

-## Underlying Data of an Abstract Variety
+## Underlying Data of an Abstract Variety Map

 An abstract variety map is made up from (a selection of) the data discussed here: